Joschiller/backup_utils/README.md

 | `-k`<br/>`--ignore-existing-files`                             | the newly added folder will be setup in such a way that existing files will never be overwritten by new changes to the source folder of the backup                            |
 | `-s`<br/>`--silent`                                            | the newly added folder will be setup in such a way that status messages for individual files will be skipped                                                                  |

+**All paths will be converted to relative paths within the configuration file as the backup is intended to be stored relative to the generated backup script!**

 > After configuring the backup script, the backup can be run by simply executing the script.

 ## `./backupRepositories.sh`